core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Example # {#sec-example-no-security}

 The following example refers to two clients C1 and C2 that register to observe a resource /r at a server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
-Before the following exchanges occur, no clients are observing the resource /r , which has value "1234".
+Before the following exchanges occur, no clients are observing the resource /r , whose representation has value "1234".

 The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT.
 The server starts the group observation upon receiving a registration request from a first client that wishes to start a traditional observation on the resource /r.